 Here is some wording suggestions you can write on the paper to get your kids thinking:

-At the end of the summer you can create a Gratitude Collage or maybe this is something you adopt in your family moving forward after Backyard Camp and Summer 2020 is over.
+At the end of the year you can create a Gratitude Collage or maybe this is something you adopt in your family moving forward.